systeminit/coding-assessment-sde3/README.md

-# Software Engineer III Take Home Test
+# Software Engineer III Take Home Assessment

-This is the repository for the System Initiatives Software Engineer III take home test.
+This is the repository for the System Initiatives Software Engineer III take home assessment.
 It is designed to check for a couple of things:

 * That you have a proficiency with Rust
 * That you have a familiarity with Typescript
 * That you can architect a working system from a small design brief

-We use a take-home test so that you can have your most productive environment at hand.
+We use a take-home assessment so that you can have your most productive environment at hand.
 Use whatever editor, operating system, etc. you like.
 Google to your hearts content.

-We expect this test to take no more than 4 hours to do.
+We expect this assessment to take no more than 4 hours to do.

 ## What you'll be building